 - And the practitioner or facility is regulated or assisted by the federal government.

-This may include a primary care doctor who hold herself out as providing alcohol or drug abuse treatment as part of a general practice.
+This may include a primary care doctor who holds herself out as providing alcohol or drug abuse treatment as part of a general practice.
 Also, this may include an identified unit within a hospital or multi-specialty practice that has a primary function of providing substance abuse diagnosis, treatment, or referral.
 Such providers must protect such records apart from the remaining practice.
 However, the regulations would not apply to records of an emergency department referral to the ICU for care related to a drug overdose, unless the emergency department specifically holds itself out to the community as a provider of substance abuse treatment services.

 A program is federally assisted if: